julianez/Player-Heights/README.md

 `docker run -i player-heights-docker`

-After executing the command you need to enter the data in the console, as shown in this image, and the result will appear:
+After executing the command you need to enter the data in the console, as shown in this image, and the result will appear:<br/>

 ![Line by Line](/documentation/linebyline.png "Line by Line")

 ## How to run tests and coverage of the project